Testing for Association in Multi-View Network Data: Related literature

 \section{Related literature}

-Many papers have extended the SBM to the multiple network data view setting, under the assumption that a single set of communities is shared across all networks \citep{han2015consistent, peixoto2015inferring, paul2016consistent, barbillon2017stochastic} or a subset of networks \citep{stanley2016clustering}.
+Many papers have extended the SBM to the multiple network data view setting, under the assumption that a single set of communities is shared across all networks \citep{han2015consistent, peixoto2015inferring, paul2016consistent} or a subset of networks \citep{stanley2016clustering}.
 The model proposed in Section \ref{sec:multi-sbm-mod} does not rely on this assumption.
 Most of the previous work that avoids the assumption of shared communities has focused on estimation of the community structure; Section 4 of \citet{kim2018review} reviews these papers in detail.
 By contrast, the primary goal of our paper is not estimation, but rather to develop a test of association between the communities underlying each network view (Section \ref{sec:multi-sbm-test}).

-A related problem in functional neuroimaging is to test whether the communities underlying brain networks of a group of healthy patients are the same as the communities underlying brain networks of a group of diseased patients; see \citet{paul2018random}, and the references contained therein.
-However, these tests cannot be used to determine whether the communities underlying two network data views are the same, as the test statistics and/or p-values cannot be computed in the two network data view setting.
+A related problem in functional neuroimaging is to test whether the communities underlying brain networks of two groups of healthy and diagnosed patients are the same; see \citet{paul2020random}, and the references contained therein.
+However, the test statistics and/or p-values for these tests cannot be computed in the two network data view setting.

-In Section \ref{sec:multi-sbm-test}, we proposed a test of the null hypothesis that the communities underlying two network views are independent.
-By contrast, \citet{xiong2019graph} proposed a test of the null hypothesis that the two network views are \emph{conditionally} independent given the communities underlying the two views.
+We proposed a test of the null hypothesis that the communities underlying two network views are independent.
+By contrast, \citet{xiong2019graph} proposed a test of the null hypothesis that the networks are \emph{conditionally} independent given their underlying communities.

 In the case of a network view and a multivariate view, several papers have assumed that the communities underlying the network view and the clusters underlying the multivariate view are the same, and exploit this assumption to improve parameter estimation \citep{binkiewicz2017covariate, stanley2019stochastic, yan2020covariate}.
 Our proposed model in Section \ref{sec:node-mod} does not rely on this assumption.
 Another body of work estimates the relationship between community memberships and node covariates, but does not consider inference on this relationship \citep{yang2013community, newman2016structure, zhang2016community}.